LAUKaHin/Genesis/README.md

 # Genesis
 Genesis.py, a broker between OpenRouter and end users/devices based on OpenRouter and request library.
 Because OpenAI has forbiding Hong Kong from using ChatGPT, I have created this class for another approuch.

-Current Version: 0.0.4\
+Current Version: 0.0.5\
 Support Python Version: 3.10

 ## News
-Version updated since 5thJanuary,2025:
+Version updated since 8thJanuary,2025:
-1. Supports UTF-8
+1. Provide version check
-2. Check empty content
+2. Add function for parsing base64 string to user content

 ## Basic Principles
 ### Theory